slages/love-imgui/src/wren-bindings/README.md

 ersion I would update that submodule and re-run the bindings script instead of using these bindings as-is.

-Then once you'de got it building, you can expose it to wren's import system:
+Then once you've got it building, you can expose it to wren's import system:
 ```cpp
 #include "wrap_imgui_codegen.h"
 char* loadModule(WrenVM* vm, const char* name)